Antonia de Oviedo Schöntal: Early life

 At the age of 13 she made her first communion in the Church of the Assumption in Lausanne.
 It was a bittersweet day due to her parents absence.
 Don Antonio already left for England at that time to ensure the sustenance of the family.
-After a long illness and accompanied by his wife, Don Antonio passed away in England on June 21, 1935.
+After a long illness and accompanied by his wife, Don Antonio died in England on June 21, 1935.

 The influence of Susana was crucial in Antonia's education and religious experience.
 Susana was a woman of exquisite sensitivity, great culture, and deep faith.
 Antonia received in her childhood and youth a solid preparation in history, culture and geography of her small and beloved country, Switzerland.
 This will leave a deep mark in her traits and personality.
 Antonia grew under the loving and attentive gaze of her mother.
 She studied in a boarding school in Fribourg, where she was praised for her knowledge, excellence in languages and spotless behavior.